Deck Builder Salem OR | Custom Composite & Wood Decks | Q&R Construction

 "Q&R built us an elevated composite deck with black aluminum railing and it looks incredible.
 The views are amazing and the build quality is solid.
 Quaid handled the permit and everything — we didn't have to do a thing."

-David & Lisa M.
+David & Lisa M. Salem, OR

 ★★★★★